marcandreappel/docker-mkdocs-gitlab-ci/README.md

 # MkDocs Docker image for GitLab CI

-A Docker image for MkDocs and MkPDFs projects.
+A Docker image for MkDocs projects, including the `with-pdf` plugin.

 ## Usage